Charles C. Krulak

 Charles Chandler Krulak (born March 4, 1942) is a retired United States Marine Corps four-star general who served as the 31st Commandant of the Marine Corps from July 1, 1995, to June 30, 1999.
 He is the son of Lieutenant General Victor H. "Brute" Krulak, who served in World War II, Korea, and Vietnam.
-He was the 13th President of Birmingham-Southern College after his stint as a non-executive director of English association football club Aston Villa.
+He was the 13th President of Birmingham-Southern College after his stint as a non-executive director of English soccer club Aston Villa.